 - be doing it playfully without understanding the repercussions

 - have observed an elder in the family stealing on some occasions and may be modelling his behaviour on that

 (If your child is a primary-schooler or preteen) Your child may —

-- require money to spend on some essentials such as materials for projects or hobby kits which she may be hesitant to request you for (probably, your having rejected her earlier requests is forcing her do this)
+- require money to spend on some essentials such as materials for projects or hobby kits and she may be hesitant to ask you (probably, your having rejected her earlier requests is forcing her do this)